Naples Cruise Port: Things To Do in Naples Italy in One Day

 Royal Palace of Naples exterior Naples Italy

-The Royal Palace of Naples is a 17th-century palace that was home to former rulers of portions of Italy.
-For under €10, you can tour the palace.
+The Royal Palace of Naples (tickets) is a 17th-century palace that was home to former rulers of portions of Italy.
+You can tour the palace.
 The private theatre and throne rooms are of particular elegance.
 If you’re not that interested, take the time to admire the exterior architecture and the row of statues of famous rules of Naples.

 Basilica of San Francesco di Paola in Piazza del Plebiscito Naples Italy